Programmer40000/Dolarium/README.md

 Finished work on the file which contains the Blockchain,Block and Transaction stuff, I also created two other files to code the wallet and node so Dolarium should be out quite soon.
 # Update (31 March 2023)
 Made some adjustments to the file I was talking about earlier including adding the private wallet address attribute.
+# Update (3 April 2023)
+Made further changes to the file.